cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

     dataHash?: cbor<DataHash> | null,
     validFrom?: BigIntString | Auto,
     validUntil?: BigIntString | Auto,
     message?: LocalString | null,
     draft: boolean
 };
 ```

 * **`inputs`**

   Describes **external** [inputs](#outerutxo) of the transaction that we would like to include.
 Note, we **should not** specify UTxO directly related to the user's wallet here, as UTxO management is the responsibility of the wallet.
 Typically, additional inputs provided directly by the DApp are listed here.
-If the transaction only implies the use of the user's UTxO, the section can be set to `"auto"`, omitted or contain an empty array.<br><br>
+If the transaction only implies the use of the user's UTxO, the section can be set to `"auto"`, omitted or contain an empty array.

 * **`outputs`**

   Describes **explicit** [outputs](#movement) of the transaction, if required.
 Note, this only concerns those transaction outputs that reflect our intentions.
 Implicit outputs, such as change, are not our responsibility, as change management is the wallet's duty.
-If the transaction does not contain explicit outputs (e.g., a delegation transaction), the field can be set to `"auto"`, omitted or contain an empty array.<br><br>
+If the transaction does not contain explicit outputs (e.g., a delegation transaction), the field can be set to `"auto"`, omitted or contain an empty array.

+* **`withdrawals`**

+  An array of [`Withdrawal`](#withdrawal) objects, describing the reward withdrawals, if needed.
+Optional.
+It can be set to `"auto"` or omitted if not required.

 * **`collateralNeeded`**

   Informs the wallet whether it needs to add a collateral input for the transaction or not.
-The decision on which specific input to use is made by the wallet.<br><br>
+The decision on which specific input to use is made by the wallet.

 * **`certificates`**

   Describes [certificates](#certificate) that should be added to the transaction.
-It's optional - it can be set to `null`, or omitted.<br><br>
+It's optional - it can be set to `null`, or omitted.

 * **`mintings`**